-- Blockchain is not Bitcoin, it is the technology used by Bitcoin.
+- Blockchain technology is not Bitcoin, it is the technology used by Bitcoin.

-- It exists only on the internet, like Bitcoin does.
+- It exists only on the internet as Bitcoin does.

-- Blockchain is simply a chain of digital blocks.
+- A blockchain network is simply a chain of digital blocks.

 - Blockchain is similar to a database, but it is not stored in one location, it’s stored in multiple locations.

 - All of the Blockchain data is available to the public.
 Anybody can read the data but there are no names on it, it’s just human unreadable numbers and letters: